symfony/symfony-docs/page_creation.rst

         resource: ../src/Controller/
         type: annotation

-After this one-time setup, you can nowadd your route directly *above* the controller:
+After this one-time setup, you can now add your route directly *above* the controller:

 .. code-block:: diff